anki-code/xontrib-prompt-bar/README.md

 * The sections placed to right but not in the same line as command and it allows you to copy the command and output without environmental disclosure.

 * Full customization.
-Change colors, add sections with info you need.
+Change colors, add sections with info you need easily with Python.

 ## Install